unwild/SimpleTableCellEditor/README.md

 #### Simple Jquery based table td editor
 *SimpleTableCellEditor requires JQuery*

-Allow table content to be edited clientside, with a click inside editable cell.
+Allow table content to be edited clientside, with a click inside editable cell or by keyboard navigation.
 A 'cell:edited' event is triggered if the cell content has been edited and the content changed.

 Quick example : https://codepen.io/HugRob/pen/WNbKNZP